Elizabeth1121/CSharp-ChatGPT-API-Demo/README.md

 ---

 ### License
-This repo dose not have a license
+This repo does not have a license.